 Inscribing Ancient Egyptian Underworlds

 If we accept the premise that hieroglyphs were perceived as living pictures, then some representations could significantly change the context of the place where they were inscribed.
 For example, by depicting inhabitants of the underworld in the tombs, these tombs were literally transformed into a place out of our lived reality.
-The composition of displayed Underworld gods or other creatures encountered in the tomb chambers with the flickering light of torch might have added the illusion of motion to these images.
+The composition of displayed Underworld gods or other creatures encountered in the tomb chambers with the torch's flickering light might have added the illusion of motion to these images.
 Moreover, the actual presence of the underworld in the tombs meant that these were never intended to be re-visited.
-Such actions were undertaken only in very special circumstances, covering the inside of the monuments with a veil of unknown and supernatural.
+Such actions were undertaken only in extraordinary circumstances, covering the inside of the monuments with a veil of unknown and supernatural.